Typhoon Lingling (2001)

-Typhoon Lingling, known in the Philippines as Typhoon Nanang, was a deadly typhoon that struck the Philippines and China in 2001 and caused 379 deaths.
+Typhoon Lingling, known in the Philippines as Typhoon Nanang, was a deadly typhoon that struck the Philippines and Vietnam in early-November 2001 and caused 379 deaths.
 The name "Lingling" was given by Hong Kong.
 The 39th tropical depression, 22nd named storm, and 13th typhoon of the 2001 Pacific typhoon season, Lingling developed into a tropical depression on November 6 and given the local name Nanang by the PAGASA.
 The next day, it was upgraded into a tropical storm and given the name Lingling by the Japan Meteorological Agency (JMA).
 Lingling's intensity briefly stagnated as it moved over Visayas before resuming intensification and intensifying into a severe tropical storm on November 8.
 One day later, both the JMA and the Joint Typhoon Warning Center (JTWC) upgraded Lingling to a typhoon as it exited the Philippine archipelago and moved into the South China Sea.
 After intensifying into a typhoon, Lingling began to quickly intensify, peaking with 10-min sustained winds of 155 km/h and 1-min sustained winds of 215 km/h, with a minimum central pressure of 940 mbar.
 Lingling began to weaken as it approached the Vietnamese coast, before making landfall on November 11 at 18:00 UTC.
 Lingling rapidly weakened afterward, dissipating on November 12.

 A total of 379 people were killed, of which 359 came from the Philippines and 20 came from Vietnam.
 The province of Camiguin was the most heavily affected, with multiple landslides killing hundreds of people.
 Lingling caused a total of $60 million in damage.